trxe/notes-blog/content/computer-graphics.md

     - Depth range scaling
   - [x] Back face culling
     - throw away faces that are back-facing the viewport
+    - Note: can take place in *camera space, clip space or window space*.
 - **Rasterization** in window space
   - [x] Produces **fragments** of unclipped-out primitives (potential pixels [*location + color + depth*])
   - [x] Attributes are interpolated over the primitive